lara-ozyegen/CS-319/README.md

     - Which students interested in which clubs and activities
     - Ratings of events and clubs
       - Feedback mechanism for club events
+  - Students can propose a new club
   - Club board members can make a student an active member or club board member
-  - Students can propose a new club
-  - The club board members can contact their club mentors from their admin profile
+  - Club board members can contact their faculty advisors from their admin profile
+  - Club board members can hold monthly logs regarding the club and its activities

 - The users will have access to following features:
   - Students: